furkibuu/userwebsite/README.md

-This site is a user-specific site, good luck with your site in advance.
+✨This site is a user-specific site, good luck with your site in advance.

 _________________________________________________________________________
-Sample Photos from the Site
+📸Sample Photos from the Site
 ![image](https://user-images.githubusercontent.com/74312970/205464199-1f26b925-8183-494c-9b61-7540b0af7e14.png)

 ![image](https://user-images.githubusercontent.com/74312970/205464209-10d03b38-c98d-4d44-aca8-30688e55a664.png)